section-engineering-education/engineering-education/articles/flask-database-integration-with-sqlalchemy/index.md

 Remember that the database variable is the variable name we used in our `__init__.py`, if you intend to use a different variable, then you have to call that variable name and not the database variable created here.

-To confirm our database is created, check your app folder, you should see a new file title `registration.db`, which is the `db` name we specified in our `__init__.py` file.
+To confirm our database is created, check your app folder, you should see a new file titled `registration.db`, which is the `db` name we specified in our `__init__.py` file.

 Next, we can import the `User` table into our models file using this command: